Your Security Score Is High, But Your Business Is Still at Risk

 A Security Gap Is a Business Problem

 • Credit unions: Core banking goes offline, members can't access accounts, the call center is overwhelmed, and the NCUA examiner wants an incident report within 72 hours.
+In the first year of mandatory incident reporting, credit unions reported 1,072 cyber incidents.

 • Mortgage companies: Loan funding freezes, rate locks expire, the pipeline stalls, and borrower notifications trigger state attorney general inquiries.

 • Community banks: Online banking goes down, wire transfers stop, business customers can't operate, and the OCC opens a supervisory review.
+A thorough M365 security audit catches these exposure points before examiners do.

 One unmanaged phone or a single account without MFA enforcement can cascade into frozen operations, regulatory notifications, and the kind of public cleanup that erodes customer trust for years.
-This isn't about buying more tools.
-It's about closing the gaps that your security score doesn't see.
-A managed IT provider built for regulated environments catches these gaps as part of their normal operations.

 The Fix That Earns Trust Before Demanding It